 Our rental revenue is primarily derived from the rental of our Inogen One and Inogen At Home systems to patients through reimbursement from Medicare, private payors and Medicaid, which typically also includes a patient responsibility component for patient co-insurance and deductibles.
-Rental revenue increased in the three months ended March 31, 2021 compared to the three months ended March 31, 2020, primarily due to higher patients on service, higher billable patients as a percent of total patients on service, and higher Medicare reimbursement rates.
+Rental revenue increased in the three and six months ended June 30, 2021 compared to the three and six months ended June 30, 2020, primarily due to higher patients on service, higher billable patients as a percent of total patients on service, and higher Medicare reimbursement rates.
 We expect our rental revenue to increase in future periods as we scale the rental intake and sales teams and increase new rental setups.
-In addition, for the duration of the COVID-19 PHE, we expect to benefit from higher Medicare reimbursement rates for oxygen therapy enacted due to the COVID-19 PHE.
-We also expect that our rental revenue will be impacted by the number of our sales and rental intake representatives, reimbursement rate changes, including the impact of COVID-19 PHE changes, the level of and response from potential customers to direct-to-consumer marketing spend, product launches, the number of billable patients and denial rates, and other uncontrollable factors such as changes in the market and competition.
+In addition, for the duration of the COVID-19 PHE, we expect to benefit from higher Medicare reimbursement rates and reduced administrative requirements for oxygen therapy enacted due to the COVID-19 PHE.
+We also expect that our rental revenue will be impacted by the number of our sales and rental intake representatives, reimbursement rate changes, including the impact of COVID-19 PHE changes, the level of and response from potential customers to direct-toconsumer marketing spend, product launches, the number of billable patients and denial rates, and other uncontrollable factors such as changes in the market and competition.